fluid-project/JSCSSP/README.md

 [JSCSSP](http://www.glazman.org/JSCSSP/) - CSS parser in JavaScript
 ================================

-This is a modified version of JSCSSP which remove DOM pollution. (and I'm not the author of JSCSSP).
+This is a modified version of Daniel Glazman's JSCSSP.

 Usage
 ---------------------------------------